-The walls which surround Thessalonica were most likely built in the IVth century after the 267 sack of Athens by the Heruli; the long stretch of well preserved walls between the White Tower and Dingirli Koulè was strengthened by the Byzantines in the XIVth century in the hope of keeping the city with a limited garrison.
+The walls which surround Thessalonica were most likely built in the IVth century; the long stretch of well preserved walls between the White Tower and Dingirli Koulè was strengthened by the Byzantines in the XIVth century in the hope of keeping the city with a small garrison.

 Walls of the citadel (right) and between the citadel and the city (in the background)

 edges of the height, where it falls on either side